iPhone Battery Replacement – When To Exchange The Battery

 Clean Lightning port

-Before you clean the Lightning port, you should do a backup.
+Before you clean the Lightning port to improve charging, you should do a backup.
 Even if you are careful, it is safer to have your data saved because you will take steps that don’t comply with the daily use.

 To remove the dirt from the port, you just need a toothpick.
 Turn your iPhone off and carefully (!) get the dirt out of the port.